 Shipping containers are unique as building materials go.
-As such, they have their own confounding issues as well as well as fascinating advantages.
+As such, they have their own confounding issues as well as fascinating advantages.

 This article addresses key things you need to know before you construct a container home and is supplementary information to the common mistakes to avoid article.

 One of the first things you need to know when you begin to think about constructing a shipping container home is that these containers are not all the same.
 There are multiple types of shipping containers.
 The most common types used for buildings are high cube, standard, and refrigerated.